Blog

 3. Data analysis

-After you’ve trained AI models with clean, relevant data, you can start analyzing the data and generate insights.
+After you’ve trained AI models with clean, relevant data, you can start analyzing the data and generating actionable insights.
 AI models can identify patterns, correlations, anomalies, and trends in the data.
-Doing it manually would cost your data analyst a few days or weeks.
-Now, they can do it in mere hours!

-As with any technology, always be careful about system bias.
+As with any technology, always be careful about accuracy and system bias.
 AI learns from its training data, so if your source data contains biases, it can creep into AI algorithms as well.

 4. Data visualization

 Once you’ve found interesting patterns in your data, you want to present them in an easy, understandable format.
-With the help of business intelligence tools, you can start building visual dashboards to interpret insights.
+With the help of AI-powered business intelligence tools, you can start building visual dashboards to support decisionmaking.
 Interactive charts and graphs let you explore your data deeply, and drill down into specific information to improve your workflows.

 5. Predictive analytics